iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS_Flexbox.md

 1.  justify-content - To position item left to right.
 2.  align-items - To align items vertically within the container.
-3.  flex-grow
+3.  flex-grow - specify if items should grow and which item & in what proportions
-4.  flex-shrink
+4.  flex-shrink - specify which elements will shrink and in what proportions
-5.  flex-basis
+5.  flex-basis -
 6.  flex \*\*\*
 7.  flex-wrap
 8.  align-content